 The Four Basic Laws of Supply and Demand in a Forex Market Are:

-- If demand increases and supply remains unchanged, then it leads to a higher equilibrium price and quantity.
+- If demand increases and supply remains unchanged, it leads to a higher equilibrium price and quantity.

-- If demand decreases and supply remains unchanged, then it leads to a lower equilibrium price and quantity.
+- If demand decreases and supply remains unchanged, it leads to a lower equilibrium price and quantity.

-- If supply increases and demand remains unchanged, then it leads to lower equilibrium prices and higher quantity.
+- If supply increases and demand remains unchanged, it leads to lower equilibrium prices and higher quantity.

 What is a Contract for Difference (CFD) In Forex Market Trading?

-In finance, a contract for difference (or CFD) is a contract between two parties, typically described as “buyer” and “seller”, stipulating that the buyer will pay to the seller the difference between the current value of an asset and its value at contract time.
+In finance, a contract for difference (or CFD) is a contract between two parties, typically described as “buyer” and “seller”, stipulating that the buyer will pay the seller the difference between the current value of an asset and its value at contract time.
 (If the difference is negative, the seller pays the buyer instead.)